Bas-Lag: Rohagi

-According to a protagonist in Iron Council, both Cobsea and Myrshock lie about 750 mi southwest of New Crobuzon.
+According to a character in Iron Council, both Cobsea and Myrshock lie about 750 mi southwest of New Crobuzon.
 Cobsea lies inland and borders the Cacotopic Stain, a large wasteland created by the unreliable magical energy known as Torque.
 Myrshock lies on the northern coast of the Meagre Sea.
-As revealed in Iron Council, a wealthy industrialist had attempted to build a transcontinental railway that would link New Crobuzon with Cobsea and Myrshock, as the two states are trading partners, but was unsuccessful in this endeavor.
+A wealthy industrialist attempted to build a transcontinental railway that would link New Crobuzon with Cobsea and Myrshock, as the two states are trading partners, but was unsuccessful.
 However, the end of Iron Council indicates a second attempt at the project, using information gathered by the industrialist's agents throughout the course of the book.

 South of the Meagre Sea is the Cymek Desert, which is home to the nomadic garudas.
 The Cymek also contains the northern port city of Shankell, which is known for its brutal gladiatorial combat, and the southern city of Dreer Samheer, both of which are predominantly populated by the cactacae.

-West of the Cymek Desert lies the Galaggi Veldt, which is home to Tesh, which is neighboured by the Witchocracy, which goes to war with it against New Crobuzon in Iron Council.
-Tesh controls the Fire Water Straits, which lead to an as yet unidentified inland body of water that borders the Swollen Ocean.
-The control of the Fire Water Straits has resulted in a war between New Crobuzon and Tesh and the results of this war is a plot point in Iron Council.
+West of the Cymek Desert lies the Galaggi Veldt, which is home to Tesh and is neighboured by the Witchocracy, which it goes to war against New Crobuzon with in Iron Council.
+Tesh controls the Fire Water Straits, which lead to an unidentified inland body of water that borders the Swollen Ocean.
+The control of the Fire Water Straits results in a war between New Crobuzon and Tesh.
 Crobuzine victory in this conflict is implied following the failure of the Teshi thaumaturgical attack upon the city.
 The Firewater Straits are renamed the Sanguine Straits during the course of the war, due to the ferocity and cost of the naval battles to control them.

 Bered Kai Nev

-Bered Kai Nev is a continent that lies to the east of Rohagi.
-The khepri are believed to be native to this continent, but were driven out by an event known only as The Ravening, and now live as refugees in various cities in Rohagi, although primitive khepri are rumored to still inhabit Bered Kai Nev.
-No other information regarding this continent has been provided.
+Bered Kai Nev is a continent to the east of Rohagi.
+The khepri are believed to be native to this continent, but were driven out by an event known as The Ravening, and now live as refugees in various cities in Rohagi, although primitive khepri are rumored to still inhabit Bered Kai Nev.